Accessibility Services

 Accessibility Services at World Services for the Blind

-At World Services for the Blind (WSB), we provide practical training and evaluation services that help people and organizations build inclusive environments for blind and visually impaired individuals.
+At World Services for the Blind (WSB), we deliver practical training and comprehensive evaluation services that empower individuals and organizations to create inclusive, accessible environments for people who are blind or visually impaired.

 At a Glance

-· Step into the experience – Blind Immersion Training builds empathy and confidence for anyone working with the public.
+• Step into the experience — Blind Immersion Training builds empathy, awareness, and confidence for anyone who serves or interacts with the public.

-· Eliminate digital barriers – Web Accessibility Audits ensure your sites and apps meet compliance and usability standards.
+• Eliminate digital barriers — Web Accessibility Audits help ensure your websites and applications meet compliance requirements while delivering a seamless user experience.

-· See through every user’s eyes – UX Testing with blind professionals reveals hidden issues and improves real-world usability.
+• See through every user’s eyes — UX testing with blind professionals uncovers hidden issues and drives meaningful improvements in real-world usability.

 Blind Immersion Training

-For many people, working alongside or supporting someone who is blind may be a new experience.
-Our Blind Immersion Training provides a safe, guided way to step into that perspective.
-Participants are introduced to the tools, strategies, and lived experiences of navigating the world without sight.
+For many people, working alongside or supporting someone who is blind is a new and unfamiliar experience.
+Our Blind Immersion Training offers a safe, guided opportunity to better understand that perspective.
+Through hands-on activities, participants are introduced to the tools, techniques, and real-world experiences of navigating daily life without sight.

-· Public-facing roles in business and community settings
+• Professionals in public-facing business and community roles

-In just a short session, participants gain practical awareness, empathy, and confidence—skills that directly translate into better service, stronger communication, and more inclusive environments.
+In just one session, participants develop practical awareness, empathy, and confidence—skills that lead to more effective service delivery, stronger communication, and truly inclusive environments.

 Web & Digital Accessibility Audits

-Accessibility online is just as critical as it is in person.
+Accessibility online is just as essential as it is in person.
 Our specialists conduct comprehensive web accessibility audits to identify barriers on websites, applications, and digital platforms.
-Using industry standards like WCAG and Section 508, we provide clear recommendations to ensure your digital content is usable for everyone.
+Using industry standards such as WCAG and Section 508, we provide clear, actionable recommendations to make your digital content accessible to everyone.

 Key audit features include:

-· Testing across screen readers, magnifiers, and other assistive technology
+• Testing across screen readers, magnifiers, and other assistive technologies

 User Experience (UX) Testing with Blind Professionals

-Accessibility is about more than meeting technical standards—it’s about usability.
-WSB offers UX testing services with blind and low-vision professionals who provide authentic, first-hand feedback on digital tools, apps, and websites.
+Accessibility goes beyond technical compliance—it’s about real usability.
+WSB offers UX testing services with blind and low-vision professionals who provide authentic, first-hand feedback on websites, apps, and digital tools.

 Benefits of UX testing:

-· Identification of barriers automated tools often miss
+• Identification of barriers that automated tools often miss

-· Practical recommendations that improve usability for all audiences
+• Practical recommendations that enhance usability for all audiences

 Building a More Accessible Future

-Whether you’re preparing future healthcare providers, strengthening a nonprofit team, or ensuring your website meets accessibility standards, WSB is here to help.
-Together, we can create inclusive spaces—both physical and digital—that empower blind and low-vision individuals to thrive.
+Whether you are training the next generation of healthcare professionals, strengthening your nonprofit team, or ensuring your digital platforms meet accessibility standards, WSB is here to support you.
+Together, we can create inclusive environments—both physical and digital—that empower individuals who are blind or have low vision to thrive and succeed.

 -